datalad/datalad-installer/README.rst

 ``datalad/git-annex:release``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Downloads & installs the asset for the running OS from the latest release (or
+Downloads & installs ``git-annex`` for the running OS from the latest release
-the specified version) of `datalad/git-annex
+(or the specified version) of `datalad/git-annex
 <https://github.com/datalad/git-annex>`_.
 If no explicit version is specified
 and the latest release lacks an asset for the running OS, the most recent
 release with a matching asset is used.